securefederatedai/openfl/docs/source/workflow/running_the_federation.docker.rst

        $ docker run -it --network host openfl

-You can now experiment with |productName| in the container, for example, run the :ref:`Hello Federation script <running_the_federation.baremetal>`.
+You can now experiment with |productName| in the container, for example, run the :doc:`Hello Federation script <running_the_federation.baremetal>`.